-With billions at stake for new carbon market development and so called "nature-based solutions (NBS)," carbon traders are targeting Indigenous Peoples' territories across the world.68 After 25 years of debate on carbon trading, offset profiteers have pocketed billions through programs like Reducing Emissions from Deforestation and forest Degradation (REDD+).69 These programs have eroded Indigenous Peoples' sovereignty and done nothing to reduce carbon in the atmosphere.
+With billions at stake for new carbon market development and so called "nature-based solutions (NBS)," carbon traders are targeting Indigenous Peoples' territories across the world.
+After 25 years of debate on carbon trading, offset profiteers have pocketed billions through programs like Reducing Emissions from Deforestation and forest Degradation (REDD+).
+These programs have eroded Indigenous Peoples' sovereignty and done nothing to reduce carbon in the atmosphere.

 Forest offset management companies target Indigenous territories because they are the most biodiverse places on the planet.
-Their offsetting projects are hotly contested and sadly, result, the private sector did what they always do when challenged they rebranded.
-Under the new language of Nature-Based Solutions (NBS), forest-, soil-, and ocean-based offsets are often disguised to fool the public into believing they are a positive solution to climate change.7 As of 2021, 92% of countries' Nationally Determined Contributions (NDCs) to meet emissions reductions under the UNFCCC included some form of NBS.71 In other words, the majority of the world lives in the fantasy that they can fix climate change without giving up fossil fuels.
+Their offsetting projects are hotly contested and sadly, have caused violence and division among Indigenous Peoples.
+As a result, the private sector did what they always do when challenged they rebranded.
+Under the new language of Nature-Based Solutions (NBS), forest-, soil-, and ocean-based offsets are often disguised to fool the public into believing they are a positive solution to climate change.
+As of 2021, 92% of countries' Nationally Determined Contributions (NDCs) to meet emissions reductions under the UNFCCC included some form of NBS.
+In other words, the majority of the world lives in the fantasy that they can fix climate change without giving up fossil fuels.

 Scratch the surface of the dubious NBS agenda and we find the same private sector polluters and carbon traders that already stand in the way of climate action.
 They form a predictable lineup of multinational corporations, investment banks, national governments, intergovernmental bodies, and large non-governmental organizations.
-Fossil fuel companies embracing NBS include Shell, BP, Chevron, and ConocoPhillips, among others.7
+Fossil fuel companies embracing NBS include Shell, BP, Chevron, and ConocoPhillips, among others.

 Forest offsets have flourished in the last decade, and with them opportunities for harm.
 Between 2015-2019, forest credits increased significantly both in absolute amount and in share of the global market for offsets.
-The forestry sector represents the largest share of carbon credits issued over the period (42%).73 The increase of forest credit trading since 2015 relied mainly on regional, national, or subnational credit mechanisms, which outcompeted international credit mechanisms under the Clean Development Mechanism of the Kyoto Protocol.
-However, private sector carbon offsets are rapidly increasing and can also generate credits for compliance markets.74 will work with offsets for false, dangerous proposals for carbon dioxide removals (CDR) or carbon "removals," which include biological offsets (NBS), carbon capture & storage (CCS), direct air capture (DAC), climate geoengineering, and the euphemistically named "ocean fertilization," shorthand for dumping scrap metal into the ocean.76 Negotiations will continue throughout 2023; regardless of the outcome, the increased power of the private sector in all aspects of climate change policy is deeply problematic.77 When the implementation rules are finalized, Article 6 of the Paris Agreement will build these markets on a global scale.
+The forestry sector represents the largest share of carbon credits issued over the period (42%).
+The increase of forest credit trading since 2015 relied mainly on regional, national, or subnational credit mechanisms, which outcompeted international credit mechanisms under the Clean Development Mechanism of the Kyoto Protocol.
+However, private sector carbon offsets are rapidly increasing and can also generate credits for compliance markets.

+The tremendous increase in offset markets was a key debate in Article 6 negotiations at the COP 27 in Sharm-el-Sheik in November 2022.75 Negotiators at Sharm-el-Sheik also debated how Article 6 markets will work with offsets for false, dangerous proposals for carbon dioxide removals (CDR) or carbon "removals," which include biological offsets (NBS), carbon capture & storage (CCS), direct air capture (DAC), climate geoengineering, and the euphemistically named "ocean fertilization," shorthand for dumping scrap metal into the ocean.
+Negotiations will continue throughout 2023; regardless of the outcome, the increased power of the private sector in all aspects of climate change policy is deeply problematic.
+When the implementation rules are finalized, Article 6 of the Paris Agreement will build these markets on a global scale.